r52dev/iso20022-payment/README.md

-# SwissPayment
+# ISO 20022 Payment

 [![Build Status](https://travis-ci.org/z38/swiss-payment.png?branch=master)](https://travis-ci.org/z38/swiss-payment)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/z38/swiss-payment/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/z38/swiss-payment/?branch=master)

-**SwissPayment** is a PHP library to generate Swiss pain.001 XML messages (complies with ISO-20022).
+This package is a PHP library to generate ISO 20022 XML payment messages (pain.001) for use with Nordic and SEPA-compatible banks.
+It is based on the original [z38/swiss-payment](https://github.com/z38/swiss-payment) package and has been adapted to meet broader European use cases.

+> 💡 Maintained by [R52dev](https://github.com/r52dev) as a fork of `invoicery/iso20022-payment`, which itself was based on the original Swiss implementation by `z38`.

 ## Installation

-Just install [Composer](http://getcomposer.org) and run `composer require z38/swiss-payment` in your project directory.
+Just install [Composer](http://getcomposer.org) and run `composer require r52dev/iso20022-payment` in your project directory.

 ## Usage